medusa-project/active-medusa/README.md

 `:predicate` option that specifies what RDF predicate to use to store the relationship in Fedora, as does `has_many` when it refers to binaries.

-*Note: If any of your entity classes reside in another namespace, you will need to add a `class_name` option to your relationship definitions:*
+*Note: If any of your entity classes reside in a namespace, you will need to add a `class_name` option to your relationship definitions:*

 ```ruby
 # collection.rb